-Form 10-Q. The following is a summary of principal risks and uncertainties that could materially adversely affect our business, financial condition, and results of operations.
+Our business is subject to numerous risks and uncertainties, including those described in Part II, Item 1A, "Risk Factors" in this Quarterly Report on Form 10-Q. The following is a summary of principal risks and uncertainties that could materially adversely affect our business, financial condition, and results of operations.
 This summary should be read in conjunction with the "Risk Factors" section and should not be relied upon as an exhaustive summary of the material risks and uncertainties facing our business.

-We have a limited operating history and have been growing rapidly over the last several years, which makes it difficult to forecast our future results of operations and increases the risk of your investment.
-We have a history of losses.
-As our costs increase, we may not be able to generate sufficient revenue to achieve and sustain profitability.
-Our business depends on our current customers renewing their subscriptions and purchasing additional subscriptions from us, as well as П attracting new customers.
-Any decline in our customer retention or expansion of our commercial relationships with existing customers or an inability to attract new customers would materially adversely affect our business, financial condition, and results of operations.
-We expect fluctuations in our financial results, making it difficult to project future results.
-If we fail to meet the expectations of securities analysts or investors with respect to our results of operations, our stock price could decline. П We expect to continue to focus on sales to larger organizations and may become more dependent on those relationships, which may increase the variability of our sales cycles and our results of operations.
-We recognize revenue over the term of our customer contracts.
-Consequently, downturns or upturns in new sales may not be immediately reflected in our results of operations and may be difficult to discern.
-Unfavorable conditions in our industry or the global economy, or reductions in information technology spending, could limit our ability to grow our business and materially adversely affect our business, financial condition, and results of operations.
-If the market for SaaS applications develops more slowly than we expect or declines, our business would be adversely affected.
-Our intellectual property rights may not protect our business or provide us with a competitive advantage, which could have a material adverse effect on our business, financial condition, and results of operations.
-We are subject to government regulation, including import, export, economic sanctions, and anti-corruption laws and regulations, that may expose us to liability and increase our costs.
-Complying with evolving privacy and other data-related laws as well as contractual and other requirements may be expensive and force us to make adverse changes to our business, and the failure or perceived failure to comply with such laws, contracts, and other requirements could result in adverse reputational and brand damage and significant fines and liability or otherwise materially adversely affect our business and growth prospects.
-Our stock price may be volatile, and could decline significantly and rapidly.
-Our principal stockholders have the ability to influence the outcome of director elections and other matters requiring stockholder approval.
-The dual class structure of our common stock has the effect of concentrating voting control with our existing stockholders, executive officers, П directors, and their affiliates, which limits your ability to influence the outcome of important transactions and to influence corporate governance matters, such as electing directors, and to approve material mergers, acquisitions, or other business combination transactions that may not be aligned with your interests.
-None of our stockholders are party to any contractual lock-up agreement or other contractual restrictions on transfer.
-Sales of substantial amounts of our Class A common stock in the public markets, or the perception that sales might occur, could cause the trading price of our
+- We have a limited operating history and have been growing rapidly over the last several years, which makes it difficult to forecast our future results of operations and increases the risk of your investment. - · We have a history of losses.
+As our costs increase, we may not be able to generate sufficient revenue to achieve and sustain profitability. - Our business depends on our current customers renewing their subscriptions and purchasing additional subscriptions from us, as well as attracting new customers.
+Any decline in our customer retention or expansion of our commercial relationships with existing customers or an inability to attract new customers would materially adversely affect our business, financial condition, and results of operations. - We expect fluctuations in our financial results, making it difficult to project future results.
+If we fail to meet the expectations of securities analysts or investors with respect to our results of operations, our stock price could decline. - We expect to continue to focus on sales to larger organizations and may become more dependent on those relationships, which may increase the variability of our sales cycles and our results of operations. - We recognize revenue over the term of our customer contracts.
+Consequently, downturns or upturns in new sales may not be immediately reflected in our results of operations and may be difficult to discern. - Our stock price has been, and in the future, may be, volatile, and could decline significantly and rapidly. - Unfavorable conditions in our industry or the global economy, or reductions in information technology spending, could limit our ability to grow our business and materially adversely affect our business, financial condition, and results of operations. - If the market for SaaS applications develops more slowly than we expect or declines, our business would be adversely affected. - Our intellectual property rights may not protect our business or provide us with a competitive advantage, which could have a material adverse effect on our business, financial condition, and results of operations. - We are subject to government regulation, including import, export, economic sanctions, and anti-corruption laws and regulations, that may expose us to liability and increase our costs. - Complying with evolving privacy and other data-related laws as well as contractual and other requirements may be expensive and force us to make adverse changes to our business, and the failure or perceived failure to comply with such laws, contracts, and other requirements could result in adverse reputational and brand damage and significant fines and liability or otherwise materially adversely affect our business and growth prospects. - Our principal stockholders have the ability to influence the outcome of director elections and other matters requiring stockholder approval. - The dual class structure of our common stock has the effect of concentrating voting control with our existing stockholders, executive officers, directors, and their affiliates, which limits your ability to influence the outcome of important transactions and to influence corporate governance matters, such as electing directors, and to approve material mergers, acquisitions, or other business combination transactions that may not be aligned with your interests.